Daniel Bullocks: College career

-Bullocks attended the University of Nebraska–Lincoln where he started 22 games in four seasons, serving as co-captain during his senior season, when he was selected as a second-team All-Big 12 Conference defensive back for the second consecutive year.
+Bullocks attended the University of Nebraska–Lincoln where he started 22 games in four seasons, serving as co-captain during his senior season, when he was selected as a second-team All-Big 12 Conference safety for the second consecutive year.

 Professional career

 Bullocks was selected 40th overall by the Detroit Lions in the second round of the 2006 NFL draft.
 He played 31 games for the Lions, starting in 21.
 He was waived and subsequently placed on injured reserve on August 19, 2009.
 The Lions re-signed Bullocks on April 20, 2010.
 The Lions released him on July 8, 2010.